TosbackCgusBridge-Bot/CGUs-versions/Ebags/Privacy Policy.md

 Does eBags share the information it receives?
 The following describes some of the ways that your personally identifiable information may be disclosed:

 **Fulfillment**
-During the purchase process, we will share your information with certain intermediaries (e.g. UPS, APX, USPS, FedEx, Paymentech, Product Manufacturers) strictly to process and ship your order.
+During the purchase process, we will share your information with certain intermediaries (e.g. UPS, APX, USPS, FedEx, Payment Processing Service Provider, Product Manufacturers) strictly to process and ship your order.

 **Promotional Offers**
 At times we may present or send offers to select eBags subscribers on behalf of other parties.
 When we do this, we do not give that company your personally identifiable information without your consent.
 If you do not want to receive such communications, please edit your account preferences.